by Texas Homesteader ~

-Over the years I’ve used various methods of water-free hair cleaning.
+Over the years I’ve used various methods of water-free hair cleaning for my hair.
 Back in the day we would sprinkle baby powder in our hair & comb it through.
 But I didn’t like the metallic sheen it always seemed to leave in my hair afterward.

 This dry shampoo formula contains only inexpensive and lightweight ingredients.
 No harsh chemicals here!
 And using it means there’s no water necessary to clean your hair!

 Dry Shampoo, Simple Ingredients

 I started with a few simple pantry staples (yes indeed, cocoa IS a non-negotiable pantry staple here on the Homestead!)

 The first step was to combine equal parts of cornstarch & baking soda.
 I used 1/4 cup each.

 Then I added about 2-1/2 tablespoons of cocoa for my medium-brown hair color.
 You can adjust the amount of added cocoa for your own hair color.
 Or leave it out completely if your hair is very light or blonde.

 I feel the cocoa ingredient just adds a nice matte finish to this dry shampoo formula.